loreguerra/bbt-chart/README.md

 python create_table.py
 ```

 Add your data from command line with add_data.py.
+The two arguments consist of the date (ex: 2016-12-14) and temperature to two decimal places (ex: 97.21).
+Previous data can be added in this way as well; all dates get sorted before being graphed.

 ```
 python add_data.py YYYY-MM-DD ##.##